 Forklifts come in many different shapes and sizes, each with their own strengths and weaknesses.
-Below are some of the more common forklift types that Masslift sell.
+Below are some of the more common forklift types that Masslift sell and hire.

 1) 4 Wheel Counterbalance